 Before you complete an online purchase, double-check billing and credit card information, shipping address and total cost of the order.
 This will eliminate any potential panic after you’ve hit the final “confirm” or “submit” button.
 And remember not to click “submit” twice.

-Ship gifts directly to the recipient.
+Ship Gifts Directly to the Recipient

 Most online retailers can ship items to a different location than your billing address.
 During the holiday season, when many people are traveling, take advantage of this feature by sending gifts ahead of your arrival.
 Some companies can even ship pieces from a single order to multiple locations so you don’t have to lug holiday gifts all across the country.
+You can even ship an item with a receipt that does not show the price by selecting “this item is a gift” on the website’s check out page.

 Many retailers offer a “buy online, pick up in store” option.
 Check with your favorite retailers to see if this is a service they offer, then skip the crowds and head straight to the customer service counter where your items will be waiting.